Chandeleur is on February 2, just a few days away. It’s a day that many French people celebrate by eating crêpes.

 Heat pan on medium or just below.
 Don’t put it on high, or the pan will heat too fast and your crêpes can burn.

 When the pan is nice and hot, butter the pan all over.
-Your first crepe will come out super buttery, but you won’t have to rebutter the pan for 5-6 crêpes.
+Your first crepe will come out super buttery, but you shouldn’t have to reoil the pan for 5-6 crêpes.

 Using a soup ladle, pour batter into the pan, then to spread the batter into a large, thin crêpe that covers the bottom of the skillet.